If your question is not answered here, call us during open hours at 360-596-5271 for an immediate answer, or you can

 Only currently enrolled SPSCC students may print in the library.
-Your network ID, which is your student email (email@example.com) account, is linked to your print account.
+Your network ID, which is your student email (firstname.lastname@example.org) account, is linked to your print account.
 Printing cost is 7 cents per page for black & white.
 Color printing is available for 25 cents per page.
 Double-sided pages are considered one page.

 Students are pre-loaded with $1.75 credit to their printing account each quarter (this amount does not roll over to the next quarter).
 Once this pre-loaded credit is used up, students can use a credit card to add money to their print account online, or pay with cash or check in the One Stop center (Building 22, second floor).

 If you are not a currently enrolled student at SPSCC, you may go to your local Timberland Regional Library where you can print up to 100 free pages per week.

 Currently enrolled students: use your student email and password.
 Your username is your first initial and last name, followed by @spscc.edu.
 You may also have a number in your username if you have a common name.
 Forgot your password or username?
 Go to Forgot Your Password?